ylemkimon/mathylem/doc/symbols.md

   `{"small":"yes"}`, then the first component will get a "small" attribute with value "yes".
-You can include whatever attribute names you want, but the following names are treated specially in Guppy if they are present:
+You can include whatever attribute names you want, but the following names are treated specially in MathYlem if they are present:

   * `mode`: This should be set to "text" for any components that should be rendered as text (rather than in math mode).